MatsM16/sveve-dotnet/readme.md

 ![Sveve logo](./docs/logo.svg)

 A dotnet client written in C# for the REST-APIs provided by [Sveve](https://sveve.no/).
+**Note:** this is an unofficial library and not made or supported by Sveve.

 - [Get started](#get-started)
 - [Send a SMS](#send-a-sms)
 - [Configure SMS sending](#configure-sms-sending)